 Designers of quality chairs who want their customers to enjoy a perfect fit make their chairs adjustable.
 The first way this is done is by enabling the chair to be flexible and adjustable in terms of seat height - how far forward and backward the seat can go, a wide angle of rotation for the seat to swivel around, and armrests that can be put in a variety of position and heights.

 Another feature you will come across is customizable parts, meaning you get to choose from a variety of different seat widths for example, and much more, to match your exact dimensions and needs.

 Above all, we wish you good luck and hope you enjoy your regained independence!

 Raphael Perlmann is VP of customer support at scootersnchairs.com - a company dedicated to making the mobility scooter and wheelchair market an easier and friendlier place to navigate.
 We aim to ensure every customer has all the facts they need to make independent, informed decisions - www.scootersnchairs.com

-*News Release by Scooters 'N Chairs: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (Scooters 'N Chairs).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.